MalcomFitzcarraldo/FluxUI/README.md

 ### Ollama Setup:
 1. Download and install Ollama (WINDOWS). - https://ollama.com/download

-2. Install Python (with PIP) - https://www.python.org/downloads/
+2. Install Python (with PIP) - Microsoft Store
    - Once installed, confirm that you have installed by typing `pip --version` in the Command Prompt.

 3. Run the commands below to install all the necessary Python modules: